Why homicides are spiking in Sacramento and what’s being done to prevent future violence

 "It's kind of like a perfect storm," Chief Daniel Hahn of the Sacramento Police Department said.

 "We have got to do something different.
-We can't just keep having these cries for help," he said.
+We can't just keep having these cries for help," Hahn said.

-At this time last year, that number was 32.
-Meaning, a total of 72 people died by homicide across both the city and county so far in 2020.

 "A lot of these are occurring in broad daylight, in crowded areas.
-Unfortunately, you have a lot of innocent bystanders who might get caught up and be collateral damage," said Sgt.
-Rod Grassmann, a spokesman for the Sacramento County Sheriff's Office.
+Unfortunately, you have a lot of innocent bystanders who might get caught up and be collateral damage," Sgt.
+Rod Grassmann, a spokesman for the Sacramento County Sheriff's Office, said.

 But those daylight murders continued to happen.
-Just last week, a 24-year-old man was found dead in his car with multiple gunshot wounds in a Food Maxx parking lot near Antelope Road and Watt Avenue around 10 a.m.
+On Tuesday, Oct.
+20, a 24-year-old man was found dead in his car with multiple gunshot wounds in a Food Maxx parking lot near Antelope Road and Watt Avenue around 10 a.m.

-Back in July, 18-year-old Zarrie Allen was killed just after 5 p.m. while visiting a gravesite.
-The sheriff's office told ABC10 South Sacramento was in the middle of a so-called gang war.
+Back in July 2020, 18-year-old Zarrie Allen was killed just after 5 p.m. while visiting a gravesite.
+At the time of the shooting, the sheriff's office told ABC10 south Sacramento was in the middle of a so-called gang war.
 ABC10 asked if that gang war is still happening three months later.

 "I don't know that I can say that we're in the middle of a gang war in this moment, but what I can tell you is that homicides and violence associated with gangs is always prevalent in the community and that it's always a fixture here," Grassmann said.